-The Geneos UNIVERSAL TCP Links plug-in monitors active TCP/IP connections to and from the Netprobe host.
-This plug-in is typically used in conjunction with the "expect rows" feature available with all data views, which allows gateway to alert when an expected connection is missing (and therefore down).
+The Geneos TCP Links plugin monitors the active TCP/IP connections to and from the Netprobe host.
+This plugin is typically used in conjunction with the expect rows feature available with all dataviews, which allows the Gateway to alert when an expected connection is missing or down.

-For monitoring of connections to an SLE or LIFFE exchanges, it is preferable to use the GL-SLE-TCP plug-in since it provides more specific detail for this usage.
+For monitoring of connections to an SLE or LIFFE exchanges, you should use the GL SLE TCP Plug-in since it provides more specific detail for this usage.

 The TCP Links plugin produces a single view, where each row in the table represents a single TCP connection.
 The example below is shown using "expect rows", indicated by the presence of the "Availability" column to the far right.

 |Total connections||The total number of TCP/IP connections monitored by the plug-in (i.e. those that match the configured monitoring criteria).|

 |name||Unique connection named, formed by combining elements of the local and remote connection addresses.|

 |localAddress||The local host and port being used for the connection.|

 |remoteAddress||The remote host and port being used for the connection.|

 |sendQueue||Number of bytes in the send queue (waiting to be sent).
 This column is unavailable for Windows.|